sweetice/previous_blog/figures/readme.md

-This folder store figures from paper.
+This folder store imgs of my post.